It's official- BeaconLit is back! Join us on Saturday 12th July 2025 at Ivinghoe Old School Community Hub and Ivinghoe Town Hall, both LU7 9EP.

 Twitter/X: @JoannaMauthor

 JANE CASEY is the author of seventeen crime novels including The Killing Kind, which was adapted for television and is currently available to stream on ITVX.
-An award-winning, bestselling novelist, Jane is best known for the Maeve Kerrigan series of London-set police procedurals, the most recent of which is The Secret Room.

 Twitter/X: @JaneCaseyAuthor